rgreenan55/my-portfolio/src/assets/README.md

-All images, stylings, etc can be found here.
+All images, stylings, etc. can be found here.